 Pairing a new remote with your Fire Stick is super easy, and it also can help you if you have an unresponsive remote.
 Here’s how to do it.

-- Select TV, a loading screen will appear.
+- Select “TV,” then a loading screen appears.

-- A new screen will open.
-You will be asked, “What brand of TV do you have?”
+- A new screen opens.
+You get asked, “What brand of TV do you have?”

 - Select the appropriate brand.

-- You will be asked, “Did your TV turn off and then back on when you pressed the Power button?”
-Select Yes, if it worked.
-Note, you may need to try and pair the remote several times for it to work.
+- You get asked, “Did your TV turn off and then back on when you pressed the Power button?”
+Select “Yes” if it worked.
+You may need to try and pair the remote several times for it to work.

-- Try turning up the volume.
-The device will play some music so you can check.
+- Next, try turning up the volume.
+The device plays some music so you can check.

-- If the volume changed then click Yes.
-If not, click No and try the setup again.
+- If the volume changed then click “Yes.”
+If not, select “No” and try the setup process again.

-- Follow the prompts to end the setup, you’ll be asked about you input TV settings after setting the remote.
+- Follow the prompts to end the setup, you get asked about your TV’s input settings after setting the remote.

-Several people have reported having to run through the remote setup at least three times for it to work, so be patient and attempt the process a few times.
-Not to bore you with some of the details of how it works, but the remote is essentially scanning and setting itself to match the frequency that the TV receives signals on.
+Several people have reported having to run through the remote setup process at least three times to work, so be patient and attempt it a few times.
+Not to bore you with some of the details of how it works, but the remote is essentially scanning and setting itself to match the frequency that the TV’s IR receiver uses.

 Owners of Fire Stick devices that have the 2nd-gen Alexa remotes can also control the volume via voice commands.
 Press the Microphone button on your remote and tell Alexa to increase or decrease the volume.

-Don’t forget: if you don’t have a Fire remote that supports volume control, you can still use Echo devices to ask Alexa to turn your volume up or down.
+Don’t forget; if you don’t have a Fire TV Stick 4K remote that supports volume control, you can still use Echo devices to ask Alexa to turn your volume up or down.
+Of course, you also have the Alexa remote to talk to whenever needed.
 It won’t work on every television, but if your device supports CEC, you should be able to control your volume without any remote at all.